The Ubiquiti EdgeRouter series are powerful gigabit routers with advanced network management and security features.

 Get connected in seconds with help from the VPN Tracker configuration assistant for EdgeRouter:

-- Open the VPN Tracker EdgeRouter Connection Creator and create a free account
+- Open the VPN Tracker EdgeRouter Connection Creator

 - Enter the IP address or hostname of your EdgeRouter and follow the remaining steps in the setup wizard